 - Further Engagements this fall

 Further Engagements will be offered again this fall on Tuesdays and Thursdays from 6 to 7:15 p.m.
 We will discuss six "great books" during the term, with these faculty members rotating every two weeks: Svarlien, Furlong, Barnsley, Stuffelbeam, Cochis, Slepyan, Carey and Csuhai.
 If you are interested in discussing significant works in the liberal arts tradition in a leisurely, reflective atmosphere, contact Eva Csuhai

 .
 (IDS 2014, CR/NC, oral midterm and final)

 - Transylvania Scholarships available

 Transylvania Scholarships are available for current students who will be seniors at Transylvania in the 2016 fall term.
 Students must have at least a 3.5 cumulative GPA, be in good standing and be in their third year of residence at Transylvania to be eligible to apply.
-The scholarships will be awarded on the basis of merit alone.
-The scholarships will cover tuition and general fee.
+The scholarships will be awarded on the basis of merit alone, and they will cover tuition and general fee.
 The deadline to apply is March 25.
 Please see these

 guidelines for application.
 For more information, contact Kim Naujokas

 The official Transylvania style guide for our new branding is now available!
 Find the new style guide and logo files along with templates for Word and PowerPoint here